Family Forever - Book cover

 Dylan went to the cashier and paid his three hundred for eight hours of cleaning.
 Was he nuts?
 Maybe.
 But the poor girl looked so pathetic standing there he couldn’t help himself.
 The cashier handed him the girl’s contact information and, though he didn’t need it, he stuffed it into his pocket.

 After the livestock auction, he rounded up his four younger brothers and headed for home.
-The boys were so loud during the short drive he could hardly hear himself think, and he darn near missed seeing Marissa, the girl, and neighbor, who’s cleaning services he just bought.
+The boys were so loud during the short drive he could hardly hear himself think, and he darn near missed seeing Marissa, the girl, and neighbor, whose cleaning services he just bought.
 Though she lived nearly seven miles from school, this wasn’t the first time he’d seen her walking home.
 Her no-account father forgot to pick her up again or was simply too drunk to remember she needed a ride.

 Pulling up beside her, he lowered the window.
 “Hey, Marissa, why don’t you hop in?”